 The Depression hit the family hard and Ray was forced to supplement his income by trapping rabbits at Douglas Park, selling the skins and providing local butchers with the carcasses.
 Families like the Dredges had to improvise just to live.
 Zillah's daughter Joyce recalled picking blackberries to make jam and catching rabbits to put in a stew.
 In the late 1930s, just as things were beginning to pick up, their two horses and the cart were stolen.
 With no money to replace them, Ray had to give up the farm and sell their milk and ice run business.

-Zillah and Ray had nine children.
+Zillah and Ray had five children.
 The youngest Royce died when he was only two in 1935.
 Zillah recalled that this was the only unhappy time in her life.
 Her third youngest was son Doug who, according to Zillah, got into more trouble than the others put together.
 She recalled an amusing story about him in her interview: "For instance the old Camden tram.
 He was keen on mushrooms and he was out mushrooming and he was coming home and was caught on the bridge and the tram was coming.
 He lay down and the tram went over him.
 He had a silk shirt on and I searched high and low for that shirt and never knew where that shirt went to until we moved the wardrobe and there was a small crevice behind it.
 Right pushed against the wall where you couldn't possibly reach it was that shirt covered in oil where the tram went over him.
 He said he had to do something so he lay down."

 The family moved again in the late 1930s to 303 Queen Street in the house now known as Dredge's Cottage.
 Zillah lived here until just before her death in the late 1980s.
 She spoke fondly of her days here.
 One day that wasn't so pleasant was in 1972 when a truck loaded with roof tiles crashed through her front door.
 "Fortunately I was next door with Mrs Taylor who had the shop next door".
 She had been talking on the telephone for about ten or fifteen minutes before the truck came crashing through.
 "The truck had swerved to miss a car, hit the car and swung it around about three times, came in directly over the veranda and right in".